Ithyx/CrisPy-Disco/README.md

 # CrisPy-Disco
-a small Python script that lists a youtube playlist into a google spreadsheet
+a small Python script that lists a youtube playlist into a google spreadsheet Yea, that was the proposed name for the repo, I have no originality, don't @ me.

 ## How to use ?
 requires python 3 with [pip](https://pypi.org/project/pip/)